 My journey to becoming a holistic physician started many years ago when I was the smallest kid in school entering 9th grade in high school at a “massive” 85 lbs.
-Obviously this drove me to look for ways to be bigger and stronger.
+Obviously this drove me to look for ways to get bigger and stronger.
 I remember doing research on everything from what foods make you grow taller to what makes you jump higher.

 As I progressed, some of the following physicians have taught me much of the necessary knowledge to where my journey as a physician began.